 PMBOK® Guide, 6th Ed

-PMBOK Guide is the main reference guide for PMP.
+PMBOK Guide is one of the main reference guides for PMP.
 In PMI’s own words, “A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is PMI’s flagship publication and is a fundamental resource for effective project management in any industry.”

 The Guide comes in both PDF and hard-copy format.
 If you become a PMI member, then you can get the PDF version of the Guide for free and save on the exam fee too.
 Read 10 Benefits of PMI Membership for details.